While others gather with loved ones to celebrate Christmas, millions face a period of loneliness and isolation.

 Older people and loneliness

 Loneliness can affect people at any age, although it can be particularly hard on those over the age of 75.

 According to Age UK, almost a million older people feel lonelier at Christmas, two out of five of whom have been widowed.

 They also report that half a million older people can go up to a week without seeing or speaking to anyone.

 What you can do to combat loneliness over Christmas

-- Speak to your GP – “If you’re concerned that your feelings of loneliness are having a negative impact on your mental health, you may find it helpful to talk to your GP,” says Stephen.
+“If you’re concerned that your feelings of loneliness are having a negative impact on your mental health, you may find it helpful to talk to your GP,” says Stephen.

-- Invite someone over for Christmas dinner – you’re likely not the only person spending the festive period feeling lonely.
+You’re likely not the only person spending the festive period feeling lonely.
 Invite a loved one over for dinner (or to watch some reruns) to help ease loneliness over Christmas.

-- Volunteer – volunteering can do wonders for combatting loneliness, and there are plenty of opportunities during the festive period.
+Volunteering can do wonders for combatting loneliness, and there are plenty of opportunities during the festive period.
 Not only will you be helping a good cause, whether it’s for the homeless, an animal shelter or a charity, but you’ll meet other like-minded volunteers.
 “Many people find that volunteering, taking up a hobby or doing more exercise can help manage feelings of loneliness,” says Stephen.
 “You can also try a supportive online community like Mind’s Elefriends, or visit Mind’s info pages on loneliness to find more information and support available.”

-- Join Contact the Elderly – Contact the Elderly is the UK’s only charity solely dedicated to combatting loneliness among older people.
+Re-engage is the UK’s only charity solely dedicated to combatting loneliness among older people.
 They hold free Sunday afternoon tea parties for people over the age of 75 who live alone.
 Head to their website to enrol as a volunteer or join as a guest at one of their events.